RevenueHunt

 Video is one mechanic that can be layered onto a well-built product recommendation quiz.
 It can’t compensate for the foundational decisions: if your quiz is too long, video can’t rescue it; if your results page recommends 12 products instead of 1-3, no video will fix the choice paralysis.
 Get the foundations right first, then layer the video in where it lifts a specific question’s signal or builds confidence at the results page.

 For the full foundation, see how to build a successful product recommendation quiz.
-For the mistakes that quietly leak conversion, see quiz creation mistakes that hurt your ecommerce sales.
+For the mistakes that quietly leak conversion, see product quiz mistakes ranked by industry data.
 For the data category the quiz collects in parallel with the video engagement, see our zero-party data guide.
+For the Built for Shopify version that embeds the quiz as a native block (zero iframe overhead, no extra video CDN), see RevenueHunt is Built for Shopify.
+For the headless storefronts that the Standalone version supports, see product quiz for headless ecommerce.
+For the feature-by-feature comparison with the closest video-first competitor, see RevenueHunt vs Tolstoy.
+For a real-world example of AI plus video personalisation, see the Skinology case study.

 Frequently asked questions